 The school is fully compliant with the Equality Act and reasonable adjustments are made for all children with SEND where necessary.
-The building is fully wheelchair accessible and has disabled changing and toilet facilities.
-Specialised equipment is provided where appropriate for children with SEND needs and advice is sought from the appropriate medical/health professionals to ensure all children's health and physical needs are catered for within the school environment.
+The building is fully wheelchair accessible and has disabled toilet facilities.
+We work with medical and health professionals to ensure all children's health and physical needs are catered for and appropriate resources are sourced (see our accessibility plan).